Ukraine military destroys Russian surveillance plane - air force commander | Technology

 Ukraine military destroys Russian surveillance plane - air force commander

-Ukraine's military has destroyed a Russian A-50 surveillance aircraft, Air Force Commander Mykola Oleshchuk said on Friday.
+Ukraine's military on Friday destroyed a Russian A-50 surveillance aircraft, Air Force Commander Mykola Oleshchuk said, the second time in a little more than a month that Ukraine has reported downing the sophisticated plane.
+"The A-50 with the call sign 'Bayan' has flown its last!"
+Oleshchuk wrote on the Telegram messaging app.

+Ukraine's military on Friday destroyed a Russian A-50 surveillance aircraft, Air Force Commander Mykola Oleshchuk said, the second time in a little more than a month that Ukraine has reported downing the sophisticated plane.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)